Kazo, Saitama

 Kazo (加須市, Kazo-shi) is a city located in Saitama Prefecture, Japan.
 As of 1 January 2021, the city had an estimated population of 112,792 in 48,213 households and a population density of 850 persons per km^{2}.
 The total area of the city is 133.30 sqkm.
-The city is noted for is known throughout Japan for the creation of koinobori (carp kites), baseballs, kendo equipment, and Kazo-udon noodles.
+The city is noted for and is known throughout Japan for the creation of koinobori (carp kites), baseballs, kendo equipment, and Kazo-udon noodles.

 Geography

 Kazo is located in far northeastern Saitama Prefecture, bordered by Gunma Prefecture, Tochigi Prefecture and Ibaraki Prefectures along the alluvial plain of the Watarase River and Tone River.
 The terrain is generally low and flat.